Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step3_Visualization/README.md

 # Overview

-This step visualizes the spatial relationship between query images with detected damage and their paired reference images.
+This step visualizes the spatial relationship between query images containing detected damage and the corresponding reference images.

-For each reference image selected in Step 2, all associated query images are projected onto the reference image using the estimated camera poses and depth information.
+For each reference image selected in Step 2, the associated query images are projected onto the reference image using the estimated camera poses and depthmaps.
-Damage regions from different inspection times are overlaid with transparency, and their boundaries are drawn as smooth contours.
+Damage regions from different inspection times are overlaid with transparency, and their boundaries are represented as smooth contours.

-This visualization allows intuitive inspection of damage location consistency, spatial overlap, and viewpoint similarity across inspections.

 # 📊 Qualitative Result